-When we started our business, the biggest obstacle was coming up with the startup money.
-We found a few easy ways to save the needed money without digging into our household money.
+When we decided to start a business the biggest obstacle was coming up with the startup money.
+We found a few easy ways to save the needed money without digging into our household budget.
 These small changes made a big financial opportunity for us and may help you with saving too.

 This day in age everyone seems to have a cell phone and the monthly expenses that come with the service.
 While we could not up and cancel our service, we did find a cheaper option.
 We originally had a four-person family plan through Verizon Wireless costing a staggering $218.00 a month.
 We were able to take our phones and transfer them to Total Wireless for $86.00 a month.
 Saving $132.00 a month.

 We then made the decision to cancel our Dish Network Service and use an old-style Antenna instead.
-We saved $168.00 a month removing this service!
-We do also have Apple Tv which is free to use we simply pay $4.99 a month for Hulu.
+Saving an additional $168.00 a month!
+We simply pay $4.99 a month for Hulu service.

-This was a bit harder for me because I like have a landline but we canceled this service too.
+This personally was a bit harder because I like having a landline, however we canceled this service too.
 This saved us another $64.00 a month.
-Wow, the savings really started to add up.
+Wow, the savings is really started to add up.
 At this point, we were saving $360.00 a month!

 My husband went from purchasing lunch at work 3-5 times a week to no more than once a week.
 Roughly saving $100 to $150 a month, wow!
 He now packs his lunch with leftovers most days.
 Some weeks he follows this better than others.